Dilaz/Mussubot/README.md

 - 💾 **Configuration via environment variables**: All settings are loaded from `.env` file
 - 🎮 **Custom status**: The bot displays a custom "playing" status that can be configured
 - 🐳 **Docker support**: Run the bot with Redis using Docker Compose
+- 🌐 **Internationalization**: Support for multiple languages through the i18n system

 ## Getting Started